c-base/c-flo/README.md

 ## Access

-The c-flo system is available in c-base member network.
+The c-flo system is available in c-base crew network.
 You can open the graph with the following URL:

 <http://app.flowhub.io#runtime/endpoint?protocol%3Dwebsocket%26address%3Dws%3A%2F%2Fc-flo.cbrp3.c-base.org%3A3569%26id%3Da9dca883-c07f-4cd7-b369-180fa9b52b68>